 Most ticks do not carry diseases, and most tick bites do not cause

 serious health problems.
-But it is important to remove a tick as soon as you
+But it is important to avoid and check for ticks, and to remove a tick as soon as you

 find it.
 Removing the tick completely may help you avoid diseases such as

 Lyme disease that the tick may pass on during feeding,

 or a skin infection where the tick bit you.

 Learn where ticks and deer that carry ticks are most commonly

 found in your community.
 Avoid those areas if possible.